ebshen/PracticalMachineLearning/index.md

 registerDoSEQ()
 ```

-From the out of sample accuracy results, we choose the Random Forest model.
+From the out of sample accuracy results, we choose the Random Forest model based on the 99.15% accuracy.

 ## 4. Final model testing

+The final model (Random Forest) is applied to the "testing" set of 20 cases for final evaluation.

 ```r